 We play tunes from the New England, American South, Celtic, Quebecois, and Scandinavian heritages, along with original compositions by contemporary musicians.
 To learn more, contact us at firstname.lastname@example.org.
 FOWM invites all to join in the fun!

 The orchestra is directed by Annika Amstutz & special guests.

 Members and Instruments

-The Fiddle Orchestra of Western Massachusetts is open to adults of all ages and teens.
+The Fiddle Orchestra of Western Massachusetts is open to adults and teens.

 - Fiddle/violin, viola, cello, bass

-- Guitar, mandolin, banjo, ukelele, accordion, flute, penny whistle…and more
+- Guitar, mandolin, banjo, ukulele, accordion, flute, penny whistle, and more… what do you play?

 - A limited number of percussionists to provide extra rhythm!